Cherednik and Hecke algebras of varieties with a finite group action: Cherednik algebras of analytic varieties and Hecke algebras

-\begin{proof} As usual, first order deformations lie in ${\rm Ext}^1(M,M)$ and obstructions in ${\rm Ext}^2(M,M)$ (the Exts are taken in the category of G-equivariant D-modules on $X$).
+\begin{proof} As usual, classes of first order deformations of $M$ lie in ${\rm Ext}^1(M,M)$ and obstructions in ${\rm Ext}^2(M,M)$ (where the Exts are taken in the category of $G$-equivariant $D$-modules on $X$).
 So it suffices to show that these two Ext groups vanish.